yandthj/HPC/docs/Documentation/Applications/vasp.md

 3. `vasp_gam` is for Gamma-point-only calculations

-NREL also offers build and module support for additional functionalities such as [transition state theory tools from University of Texas-Austin](http://theory.cm.utexas.edu/vtsttools/), [implicit solvation models from the University of Florida](http://vaspsol.mse.ufl.edu/), and [BEEF-vdw functionals](https://github.com/vossjo/libbeef).
+NLR also offers build and module support for additional functionalities such as [transition state theory tools from University of Texas-Austin](http://theory.cm.utexas.edu/vtsttools/), [implicit solvation models from the University of Florida](http://vaspsol.mse.ufl.edu/), and [BEEF-vdw functionals](https://github.com/vossjo/libbeef).
 Please contact [HPC-Help](mailto:hpc-help@nrel.gov) if a functionality you need is not present in one of our builds.

 !!! warning "Attention"
 	If you would like to build your own VASP on Kestrel, please read our section [Building VASP on Kestrel](vasp.md#building-vasp-on-kestrel) carefully before compiling on Kestrel's cray architecture.

 ## Supported Versions
-NREL offers modules for VASP 5 and VASP 6 on CPUs as well as GPUs on certain systems.
+NLR offers modules for VASP 5 and VASP 6 on CPUs as well as GPUs on certain systems.
 See table below for current availability, as well as system specific documentation for more details on running different builds.

 |             |    Kestrel    |     Swift     |   Vermilion   |
 | ----------- | ------------- | ------------- | ------------- |